-Do note that like its northern counterpart, the Aurora Borealis, the Southern Lights can be unpredictable and it’s all down to luck, timing and weather conditions.
+Like its northern counterpart, the Aurora Borealis, the Southern Lights can be unpredictable and it’s all down to luck, timing and weather conditions.
 We recommend following this Facebook group for regular updates on sightings and keeping an eye on this website for a real-time map on the southern lights.
 Plus, follow official agencies like the Bureau of Meteorology Space Weather Services before heading out.

 What are the best spots to see the lights in NSW?

-To give yourself the best chance to see it, you’ll need to be somewhere high, dark and south-facing with a clear view of the horizon.
+To give yourself the best chance to see it, you’ll need to be somewhere high, dark, and south-facing with a clear view of the horizon.
 Look for spots with little to no light pollution and no cloud cover — — ideally remote areas so you’ll need to travel away from the city.
 You can keep track of future aurora forecasts.

 While it’s not guaranteed, some places you should head to next time you go chasing the Southern Lights include: